-As explained above, the classic Bluetooth has widely been adopted in wireless communication.
+As explained (mentioned) above, the classic Bluetooth has widely been adopted in wireless communications.
 However, it has a natural disadvantage.
-Since wireless communication is naturally fragile, the streaming data can be interrupted at any time.
-Moreover, in a single piconet network, one master device can be connected to up to seven slave devices.
-Those limitations have influenced the development of it.
+Since wireless communications are naturally (built-in) fragile, the streaming data can be interrupted at any time.
+Moreover, in a single piconet, one master device can only be connected to up to seven slave devices.
+Those limitations have impeded the development of it.
 On the other hand, in 1997, Wi-Fi is introduced.
-In 1999, the data rate of Wi-Fi reached 11Mbit/s.
+And its data rate reached 11Mbit/s quickly (in 1999).
 With the development of Wi-Fi, it gradually overlaps the use cases of Bluetooth.
 After the attempt of increasing data rate in version 3.0, the SIG turns to develop low-energy version of Bluetooth.

 In conclusion, the class Bluetooth is a success product.
-However, it can not make a breakthrough in increase data rate to facing challenges of Wi-Fi.
-The future of Bluetooth has turned out to focusing on support smart devices by adopting BLE.
+However, it can not make a breakthrough in data transfer rate and face the challenges of Wi-Fi.
+The future of Bluetooth has turned out to focus on support smart devices by adopting BLE.
 In the following section, we will discuss BLE.

 3.5.2 Bluetooth Low Energy